Know your audience: specializing grounded language models with listener subtraction: Discussion

-In the long term, we envision our work potentially contributing to personalized AI, for example an AI assistant adapted to each user.
-Humans are known to interact preferentially with others who share \textit{rare preferences} \cite{rarepreference}.
-Thus, an assistant which personalizes its language to individual users---e.g., using Harry Potter references when talking to a Harry Potter fan---would likely be preferred to one that uses the standardized language found in typical supervised datasets.
-Personalization could also be useful for other kinds of communication, such as explanations---e.g., adapting feedback to be helpful for a particular student based on their idiosyncratic knowledge \citep[cf.][]{studentknowledge}.
-Critically, our approach enables such adaptation through interaction, without explicit language supervision.
+Long term, we hope our work contributes to personalized AI.
+Humans prefer interacting with others who share \textit{rare preferences} \citep{rarepreference}, so an AI that personalizes its language to users would likely be preferred to one that uses standardized language.
+Personalization could improve other kinds of communication too, like explanations---e.g., adapting feedback to a particular student's idiosyncratic knowledge \citep[cf.][]{studentknowledge}.
+Our approach enables such adaptation through interaction, without explicit language supervision.

+\paragraph{Towards Dixit} Finally, while our experimental setup is inspired by \textit{Dixit} game, we only make the first steps towards a model that can play the full version of Dixit effectively with humans---something that is an appropriate grand challenge for AI, as \citet{dixitchallenge} suggest.
+We highlight some of the next steps below.